 10.5.1 Introduction

-The implementation procedures in the current use case are mapped into HTTP bindings with XML serializations of oneM2M primitives according to the standard APIs describing the reference points Mca and Mcc, as defined in oneM2M TS-0001 i.6[i.6], oneM2M TS-0004 i.7[i.7], and the HTTP binding TS-0009 i.8[i.8].
+The implementation procedures in the current use case are mapped into HTTP bindings with XML serializations of oneM2M primitives according to the standard APIs describing the reference points Mca and Mcc, as defined in oneM2M TS-0001 [i.6], oneM2M TS-0004 [i.7], and the HTTP binding oneM2M TS-0009 [i.8].

 In addition, short names for the representation of the resources and attributes are used in the implementation procedures.